Bronson Garlick: Melbourne Storm

 Upgraded to the Storm's top-30 roster for the 2023 NRL season, Garlick made his NRL debut for Melbourne against the Parramatta Eels in round 1 of the season, coming off the bench in a 16–12 win at Commbank Stadium.
 He had his jersey (cap 227) presented to him by his father and former South Sydney Rabbitohs player Sean Garlick.

 Garlick played 22 games for Melbourne in the 2023 NRL season as the club finished third on the table.
 Garlick in Melbourne's preliminary final defeat against Penrith.

 2024

 On 29 September 2024, Garlick played for North Sydney in their NSW Cup Grand Final loss against Newtown.

 2025

-On 23 May, the South Sydney announced that they had signed Garlick on a two-year deal.
+On 23 May, the South Sydney Rabbitohs announced that they had signed Garlick on a two-year deal.